octoxalis/contextual-css/README.md

 Contextual-CSS has been designed primarily a classless stylesheet utility: selectors are driven by the HTML hierarchy.

 However, sometimes defining classes can be helpful and it can been done the following way:<br/>
-+  to declare any tag as a class, add the usual attribute/value pair `class="className"` in the opening __and   closing tag__ (Contextual-CSS has not to be a valid HTML file).
++  to declare any tag as a class, add the usual attribute/value pair `class="className"` in the opening __and closing__ tags (Contextual-CSS has not to be a valid HTML file).

+## File format

+By convention, the Contextual-CSS file have a double extension: `.context.html` (even if the file format is not fully compliant with an HTML grammar, see lower).
+After processing, this extension is replaced by the usual `.css` one.

+By convention, an 8-spaces indentation is used between the opening tag and its declarations, as to improve code reading.

 ## Examples